frazer-lab/cardips-ipsc-eqtl/README.md

 * `independent_lead_snvs.tsv` - This file is created by LD pruning the variants in `sig_lead_snvs_single.tsv`.
 * `independent_lead_snvs.bed` - Bed file for `independent_lead_snvs.bed`.
+* `all_results_sorted.tsv.gz` - This file contains the output for every variant-gene pair tested by EMMAX.
+The file is sorted by position and tabix indexed.
+* `top_results_sorted.tsv.gz` - This file contains the most significant
+  association for each variant tested by EMMAX.
+The file is sorted by position and tabix indexed.

+I also ran a few different variations of the eQTL analysis. unrelated_eqtls01 contains results from running the eQTL analysis using only the 131 unrelated subjects. no_peer_no_std_norm01 contains results from running the analysis using log TPM expression values without transformation and including batch, sex, and donor age as covariates.

 #### `input_data`